-In yesterday’s Advisor, we shared high-level marketing tips from industry experts, with a special focus on content marketing.
+In part 1 of this article, we shared high-level marketing tips from industry experts, with a special focus on content marketing.
 In today’s Advisor, we’re sharing more bite-sized marketing tips from today’s top marketers to help you come up with new ideas to improve your next campaign.

 “Never write an advertisement which you wouldn’t want your family to read.
 You wouldn’t tell lies to your own wife.
 Don’t tell them to mine.” —David Ogilvy